gabriel-ing/SimpliPyTEM/README.md

 # Create previews of digital micrograph images

+README out of date, sorry!
+Will update soon.

+The Previews_app.py file now will open a GUI and allow generation of a pdf file with all the images.

 ### Image_previews_openCV.py

 This python script will open all the digital micrograph .dm3 files in a folder, median filter, bin the image by 2 and add a scalebar of a suitable size and save the file as a .jpg in a separate folder.